-Do you want to know of a great way to add an extra layer of security to your WordPress website?
-Read on.
+Here’s a quick tutorial to help you add an extra layer of security to your WordPress blog.

-So, a while back I decided to change the login URL for one of my niche sites.
+A while back I discovered a cool plugin that enabled me to change the login URL for one of my niche website’s.

-Well, with that particular site I was receiving way too many login attempts.
+Well, sadly that niche site I was being bombarded with too many failed login attempts.

-Every hour or so I would get a notification email about a failed login attempt.
+Every few hours I would get an email notification about a failed login attempt.

 Here are some options:

-So the first obvious thing you can do is to disable user registrations entirely, however, that’s not really a great solution.
+So, the first obvious thing you can do is disable user registrations entirely.
+However, that’s not really a great solution.
 Especially if you depend on your users subscribing to your site to use certain features.
-You need to have this enabled in which case.
+You need to have this enabled in which case, right?

 The other option you have is to completely change the URL login name, i.e. changing the URL permalink structure.

 Bingo!
-That’s what I’m going to show you how to do in this post.
+That’s exactly what we’re going to do and I’ll show you how.

-There’s a few of them dotted about in the WordPress.org repository.
-Unfortunately, though, most of them are no longer maintained or even updated.
+There’s a few of them dotted about in the WordPress repository.
+Unfortunately, though, most of them are no longer maintained.

-I used to use Rename wp-login.php, however, this hasn’t been updated in over three years now.
+Originally I was using the Rename wp-login.php plugin.
+However, this hasn’t been updated in over three years now.

 There’s another plugin you can use called: WPS Hide Login.

-This is the plugin that I use on this site.
+This is the plugin that I use on this site currently.
 It is an ultra lightweight plugin with one simple setting.

 Before we start using this plugin, I want to give you a few important tips for changing the URL structure of your login page.